RahulMohanDev/gitIsCool/README.md

 8. git remote -v (all the remote repos)
 9. git branch // q to quit out of the the view.
 10. git checkout -b feat/readme/addText
+11. git diff branchName(show different between the current branch and the branch mentioned above)
+12. this is stupid
 > We learned what md dose
 > https://www.markdownguide.org/cheat-sheet/